 Besides Traviata, Carteri portrayed another Verdi heroine – Desdemona in Otello.
 This is a role that can be done well by either a lyric or spinto soprano.
 First, the Willow Song followed by the Ave Maria.
 They’re from the opera’s 4th and final act.
 Carteri’s singing is lovely and sensitive.

 Though primarily an Italian specialist, she did sing French lyric parts.
 Here’s a sparkling rendition of the post-wedding duet from Gounod’s Roméo et Juliette.
 The tenor is Nicolai Gedda who was the prefect Roméo.
 The duet was recorded relatively late in the soprano’s career – she was all of 34.

 Senza mamma starts the emotional wallop that ends Puccini’s Suor Angelica.
 If you know the opera only from recordings or have never seen it done by a great singing actress you will not understand how powerful the work is.

 Another opera that requires a lot of interpretive effort to be fully realized is Cilea’s Adriana Lecouvreur.
 Io son l’umile ancella is from a 1956 performance.
 Carteri’s looks, acting chops, and vocal luminosity must have made her a radiant Adriana.

 The soprano died last October 25 in Monaco more than a half century after she left the stage.
-She had moved there with here family to escape the kidnapping rampage which plagued Italy during the 60s.
+She had moved there with her family to escape the kidnapping rampage that plagued Italy during the 60s.
 She was survived by two children and four grandchildren.
-This fine artist made an unusual career decision which as far as I can brought her great satisfaction.
+This fine artist made an unusual career decision that, as far as I can tell, brought her great satisfaction.